 - 2.1 A copy of the full Peer Review report is attached at Appendix 1 for Members' Information.
 In essence the report is complimentary of the operation of the Planning Committee and makes a number of positive statements about the way the committee operates, the standard of committee papers, officer presentations and the general experience for visiting member of the public.
-This is welcomed - 2.2 The report concluded that the Broads Authority Planning Committee is performing very well both in general, and in relation to the discharge of its functions under the Broads Act 1988 in particular.
-This is demonstrated in six specific areas: - A welcoming and accessible meeting - Good engagement of the public at the meetings - Good debates at the meetings themselves - Excellent officer reports and associated presentations - Excellent and positive relationships between committee members and officers - Site visit arrangements - 2.3 In addition the report identifies four Areas of Improvement that the Broads Authority should investigate in more detail to improve the overall planning committee experience.
-It is recognised that this is not proposing radical changes because these are not considered to be necessary however some positive tweaks to the current system are suggested in the following areas, all of which are to an extent interrelated and interdependent: - 1.
+This is welcomed. - 2.2 The report concluded the Broads Authority Planning Committee is performing very well both in general, and in relation to the discharge of its functions under the Broads Act 1988 in particular.
+This is demonstrated in six specific areas: - A welcoming and accessible meeting - Good engagement of the public at the meetings - Good debates at the meetings themselves - Excellent officer reports and associated presentations - Excellent and positive relationships between committee members andofficers - Site visit arrangements - 2.3 In addition the report identifies four Areas of Improvement that the Broads Authority should investigate in more detail to improve the overall planning committee experience.
+It is recognised that this is not proposing radical changes because these are not considered to be necessary, however, some positive tweaks to the current system are suggested in the following areas, all of which are to an extent interrelated and interdependent: - 1.
 Structured Broads Authority Training - 2.
 Material and Non Material Planning considerations - 3.
 Public Speaking - 4.
-Delegation Arrangements - 2.4 There are six recommendations covering the four areas above and these are explored in the table below together with a Suggested Action for each one; when taken together these form an Action Plan for the Implementation of the Report. - 3 Next Steps Recommendation and Action Plan - 3.1 The suggested actions outlined below were endorsed by Planning Committee Members at their meeting on 15 August 2014.
-It should be noted that the implementation of the recommendations can be actioned without the need for further approvals.
-Changes to the Scheme of Delegations would require agreement by the full Broads Authority.
+Delegation Arrangements - 2.4 There are 6 recommendations covering the four areas above and these are explored in the table below together with a Suggested Action for each one; when taken together these form an Action Plan for the Implementation of of the Report

+3 Next Steps - Recommendation and Action Plan

+3.1 The suggested actions outlined below have been formulated through discussion between officers and the Chair and Vice Chair of the Planning Committee.
+The views of Planning Committee members are sought.
+It should be noted that the implementation of the majority of recommendations can be actioned without the need for further committee approvals, save for any proposed change to the Scheme of Delegations which would require agreement by the full Broads Authority.